 The University Library: Mabee Library, located in the center of campus, is the intellectual and cultural heart of the university.
-Its staff offers a wide variety of services, with a special focus upon educational programs that promote the intelligent use of information resources and information literacy, such as the 1-credit course IL 170 Library Research Strategies.
-Mabee Library has ongoing physical improvements such as the Ichabod Reading Lounge, a space for quiet study and reflection, the Information Literacy Suite, a traditional mediated digital classroom, and the Active Learning Suite, a Twenty-first Century learning space that allows instructors and students to create the learning environment that best serves their needs.
-The Library continues to host a variety of educational and informational events for the Washburn Community of Learning.
+Its staff offers a wide variety of services, with a special focus upon educational programs that promote the intelligent use of information resources and information literacy, including an Information Literacy Minor.
+Mabee Library maintains multiple different learning spaces such as the Ichabod Reading Lounge, a space for quiet study and reflection, and the Information Literacy Suite, a traditional mediated digital classroom.
+On the third floor is the John and Barbara Stauffer Learning Center, which includes both the Philip H. Etzel Immersive Classroom, a Twenty-first Century learning space that allows instructors and students to create the learning environment that best serves their needs, and the Dr. Richard E. Shermoen Math Learning Lab, designed to promote student success in undergraduate mathematics.
+The Library hosts a variety of educational and informational events for the Washburn Community of Learning

 The Library has three floors: the first level is a collaborative study space that also houses bound journals, the third level contains the stacks and the Washburn Tutoring and Writing Center, while the main level is a mixed space that serves the Washburn Community as a learning commons - a space for students and faculty to engage each other and the world outside the formal classroom.
 Laptops and IPads are available for checkout at the Welcome Center.
-The Library website (www.washburn. edu/mabee) is designed for ease of use, and features the ENCORE search tool that allows researchers to access the collections of Mabee Library, the Carnegie Education Library, the Washburn School of Law Library, the Kansas Supreme Court Library, and the Kansas State Historical Society Library.
+The Library website or digital branch (www.washburn.edu/mabee) is designed for ease of use, and features the ENCORE search tool that allows researchers to access the collections of Mabee Library, the Carnegie Education Library, the Washburn School of Law Library, the Kansas Supreme Court Library, and the Kansas State Historical Society Library.
 In addition to an extensive number of books and print journals, the Library also provides access to an expanding number of electronic resources.
-Librarians provide an online subject-specific set of help tools (libguides.washburn.edu), which extend public services beyond the 104 hours each week that in-person research assistance is available.
+Librarians provide an online subject-specific set of help tools (libguides.washburn.edu), which extend public services beyond the 104 hours each week that inperson research assistance is available.